CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 MailerQ supports multiple database platforms: MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3.
 The SQLite database is by far the simplest to set up because it does not require a server process to run.
-All you need is the "sqlite3" library to be installed on your system. _Althought it is the simplest to set up, we advise you to not use an SQLite database in production, because it makes scaling up MailerQ a lot more difficult._
+All you need is the "sqlite3" library to be installed on your system. _Although it is the simplest to set up, we advise you to not use an SQLite database in production, because it makes scaling up MailerQ a lot more difficult._